 – Growth: Hardy evergreen perennial groundcover.

-– Beneficial to wildlife: The flowers provide nectar for honey eating native birds, bees, and is also visited by butterflies and moths.
+– Beneficial for wildlife: The flowers provide nectar for honey eating native birds, bees, and are also visited by butterflies and moths.

 – Beware: Please consult a medical expert before using as a herbal treatment.

 – Care: Extremely low maintenance ground cover.
-No trimming required as it has a naturally neat, tight growth habit.
-An annual feed may be applied, but Ajuga is not a hungry plant.
+No trimming is required as it has a naturally neat, tight growth habit.
+Though an annual feed may be applied, it is not essential as Ajuga is not a hungry plant.

-– Deer & Rabbit resistant: Both rabbits and deer tend to treat it with ignore, as it has a bitter astringent taste.
+– Deer & Rabbit resistant: Both rabbits and deer tend to treat it with ignore, because it has a bitter astringent taste.

 – Origin: There are members of the Ajuga family all around the world, but particularly in Europe, Africa and Asia.
 So it is truly a hardy and adaptable survivor.
-Most of the modern garden cultivars are variations on European Ajugas, where their native habitat is in woodland.
+Most of the modern garden cultivars like ‘Chocolate Lace’ are variations on European Ajugas, where their native habitat is in woodland.

-– Myths & Legends: Ajuga has gathered a swathe of common names, with most associated with the trumpet shape of the individual flowers in the stacked spire.
+– Myths & Legends: Ajuga has gathered a swathe of common names, with most reflecting the trumpet shape of the individual flowers in the stacked spire.
 Bugle, blue bugle, bugleherb, carpetbugle are just some of them.
 But it is also known as “carpenter’s herb” because it was used in traditional European herbal medicine to quench bleeding.
 For some people is was considered the sovereign remedy for hangovers!
-Other traditional European herbal uses was as a tea to treat sore throats and mouth ulcers.
+Other traditional European herbalists used it for a tea to treat sore throats and mouth ulcers.